paypulse/paypulse.github.io/_pages/about.md

 navigation: true
 ---
 This is Pay-Pulse tech blog.
 I will posting every day even at night.
-I will show you How am i made about Pay-Pulse solution.
+I will show you How will i make about Pay-Pulse solution.

 ### Contact us ==>